nvngroup/pitu/README_backup.md

 ### Caching Group Metadata (Recommended)

-- If you use baileys for groups, we recommend you to set `cachedGroupMetadata` in socket config, you need to implement a cache like this:
+- If you use Pitu for groups, we recommend you to set `cachedGroupMetadata` in socket config, you need to implement a cache like this:

     ```ts
     const groupCache = new NodeCache({stdTTL: 5 * 60, useClones: false})